-For example, that King John has a crown on his head, we write $\exists x Crown(x) AOn Head(x, John)$ Given assertions:
+For example, that King John has a crown on his head, we write $\exists x Crown(x) \land OnHead(x, John)$

+Given assertions:

-Richard the Lionheart is a crown ARichard the Lionheart is on John's head; King John is a crown AKing Johnison John's head; Richard's left legisacrownARichard's leftlegison John's head; John's left leg is a crown AJohn's left legis on John's head; The crown is a crown Athe crown is on John's head.
+Richard the Lionheart is a crown \land Richard the Lionheart is on John's head; King John is a crown \land King John is on John's head; Richard's left leg is a crown \land Richard's left leg is on John's head; John's left leg is a crown \land John's left leg is on John's head; The crown is a crown \land the crown is on John's head.
 The fifth assertion is true in the model, so the original existentially quantified sentence is true in the model.
-Just as \Rightarrow appears to be the natural connective to use with \forall , Ais the natural connective to use with \exists .
+Just as \Rightarrow appears to be the natural connective to use with \forall , \land is the natural connective to use with \exists .